RiturajSaha/Diabetes-Predictor-Application/README.md

 accuracy_score is the percentage of the success of a model to predcit the independent attribute and r2_score is a statistical measure that represents the goodness of fit of a regression model.
 The ideal value for r2_score is 1, its range is from -1 to 1.
 Some other methods to determine the success of a classification model are mean_squared_error, mean_absolute_error, confusion_matrix, calssification_report.

-Out of all the  Classification models above Support Vector Classification has the highest accuracy of 81.81%, this model is deployed using flask inorder to provide a web based interactive interface for users.
+Out of all the  Classification models above, Support Vector Classification has the highest accuracy of 81.81%, this model is deployed using flask inorder to provide a web based interactive interface for users.